sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 *your answer here*

 ### What worked well about the controller and what didn't?
 *your answer here*
+Using the accelerometer to sense the movement of players worked really well.
+It can accurately detect the movement and control the game object fairly easily.
+But the thing that didn't work well was the voice controlling using the microphone because of the limitations of the quality of the microphone.
+The audio collected by the microphone has a lot of background noise and it affects the quality of voice recognition.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?